 The world of mobile service and apps has many moving parts.
-For the mobile operators there are issues of roaming and service quality.
+For mobile operators, there are issues of roaming and service quality.
 And app providers need to ensure their apps are working properly across every OS and geography, that they are profitable, users are engaged, and so on.
 With so many elements, there are many opportunities for something to break.
 If one element is working less than optimally, it can cause problems elsewhere, resulting in issues that annoy users and cause revenue leaks.

 Ira Cohen is a cofounder of Anodot and its chief data scientist, where he is responsible for developing and inventing its real-time multivariate anomaly detection algorithms that work with millions of time series signals.
 He holds a PhD in machine learning from the University of Illinois at Urbana-Champaign and has over 12 years of industry experience.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com